bramvandammemarteel/9gag-Scraper/README.md

 # 9GAG Media Scraper

-A Python script that scrapes the top 10 trending posts from 9GAG's Trending page and downloads their images and videos into a folder named with the current date.
+A Python script that scrapes the top trending posts from 9GAG's Trending page, downloads their images and videos into a folder named with the current date, and adds watermarks to both images and videos.

 ---